Citizens – you may not be aware that the exotic country of Cambodia is also the home to the world’s finest peppercorns! 😀

 Kampot pepper cultivation has a long history and was first described in the 13th century, during the Angkorian era, when the Chinese diplomat Zhou Daguan visited the area.
 Modern intensive production was initiated under the French colonial rule in the 1870s and at the beginning of the 20th century, Cambodia harvested around 8,000 tons of Kampot pepper annually.

 In the 1960s, there were still 1 million pepper poles in Kampot, producing around 1,000 tons per year, but the production was severely affected by the Cambodian civil war and only 4 tons per year were harvested by the end of the 1990s.

 Kampot pepper production slowly gained momentum in the 2000s when previous pepper farmers gradually returned to their lands.
 As of July 2015, six districts in the southern province of Kampot have pepper farms, while the spice’s overseas market consists mostly of Europe, the United States, Japan, Korea, and Taiwan.

 As the first Cambodian product, Kampot pepper obtained the World Trade Organization’s Geographical Indication (GI) status in 2010, tying the quality of the product to its origin.

 International demand for the product has risen since then.
 However, annual export volume is still relatively small, i.e. 58 tonnes was produced on 25 hectares for the year 2014.

 Apart from the peppercorns, the stalks of Kampot pepper are also eaten, as in Kep, Cambodia where they are pan fried with squid at the Crab Market.

 This particular recipe calls for both green and black Kampot peppercorns, but since the green are still not available in cans in this country, I specify Madacascan green peppercorns in the can, available from Amazon here.

-This is a simple and delicious recipe – I hope you enjoy it as much as I do, my Citizens! 😀
+This is a simple and delicious recipe – I hope you enjoy it as much as I do, ! 😀